georgesovetov/python-style-guide/README.md

 ## Naming

 ### Functions: verbs in imperative form, lowercased, underscores
-Even if function is passes as variable.
+Even if function is passed as variable.

 ### Classes: nous, camel case
-Even if class is passes as variable.
+Even if class is passed as variable.

 ### Bool variables: positive affirmative sentences, lowercased, underscores
 #### Yes: with `if` and `and` it reads naturally